KingOfPossum/Discord_Listbot_V3.0/README.md

     - You can add games to your backlog that you want to play in the future to keep track of them
     - You can also recommend games to other users.
 This will add the game to their backlog
     - Also you can get a random recommendation from your backlog if you can't decide what to play next
+  - Automatic Updates:
+    - The bot will automatically check for updates once every minute.
+If there is a new version available the bot will wait until all actions are finished and then restart itself to update to the newest version

 Functionality that I plan for the future:
  - Playing Music by playing Audio from YouTube videos or maybe directly from Spotify
  - A website for better list management and more detailed statistics
  - A guessing game where the bot gives you information about a game from the database like release year, genre or reviews of users, and you have to guess the game
- - Automatic updates

 ## Dependencies
 In order to run the bot you will need to have some libraries installed.
 These are also listed in the `requirements.txt` file.